 Dependence on client risks

-Major clients of the Company and its subsidiaries in government sector include the electricity-related agencies such as the Provincial Electricity Authority, the Metropolitan Electricity Authority and the Electricity Generating Authority of Thailand.
-The revenue from sales to these customers is based on the governmentûs budget for the development of production capacity and supply.
-If there is a change of the cabinet that results in alteration of electricity investment policy or any delay in approval of procurement for various projects, the Companyûs revenue in relation to these clients may be affected.
+The revenue from sales to these customers is based on the government’s budget for the development of production capacity and supply.
+If there is a change of the cabinet that results in alteration of electricity investment policy or any delay in approval of procurement for various projects, the Company’s revenue in relation to these clients may be affected.
 Moreover, procurement processes of the government agencies are carried out mostly by competitive bids that sometimes involve many bidders.
 If the Company does not win the bids, it will lose revenue from these clients.

-In 2015, the company sold products to approximately PEA offices in different areas for the value of 310.25 million baht or equal to 6.96% of the company’s sale income according to consolidated financial statements.
+In 2017, the company sold products to approximately PEA offices in different areas for the value of 304.19 million baht or equal to 6.38% of the company’s sale income and private sector for the value of 930.13 million baht or equal to 19.51% according to consolidated financial statements.

 Major customers of the company are regular customers who have maintained contact and business with the company for a long time and have a good relationship.
 Maintaining good standards of goods and services quality for over 30 years, the company is confident that it will continue to gain trust of customers.
 However, the company has a policy to reduce risk of dependence on any particular customer in each market, by constantly seeking new customers in order to expand customer base and to create more business opportunities and development of new products such as development of energy-saving LED light bulbs for distribution to the government sector and private sector, the LED lamps classified under the consumer products with a high market value.
 The lighting products are available in all buildings.
 Also, it is a product that has been promoted by the government for purchasing to replace instead of the traditional lamp that uses more electricity or power.